Volunteer Teaching Physical Education in Samoa

 - START DATES: Flexible

-This project is available for less than a month if you don't have time to join us for a month or more.
-This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
-Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.
-Volunteers staying for less than a month may be paired with a longer-term volunteer.
+You can join the Teach Physical Education project in Samoa for two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
+Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.